Maine Spring Ring 2026

 Scholarship Information

-Scholarships are available on a variety of levels.
-If you are in need of financial assistance in order to attend this event, please review the scholarship information and application directions on our scholarships page.
+Scholarships are available on a variety of levels for members of the Handbell Musicians of America and the ensembles they direct.
+If you are in need of financial assistance in order to attend this event, please review the scholarship information and application directions on the scholarships page of the Area 1 website.